Juvenile Crimes Lawyer in New Jersey

 Your child’s records should be kept under seal and reviewed only by law enforcement, judicial and government agencies unless the child has been found guilty of an offense that would be a serious crime if committed by an adult such as one that would classify as a first-, second- or third-degree offense.
 Even so, your lawyer can help you with applying to keep the adjudication kept confidential on the basis that it would protect your child from “specific and extraordinary harm.”

-Get Help from a New Jersey Juvenile Crimes Attorney Today
+Get Help from a New Jersey Juvenile Defense Lawyer Today

 Your child’s future is important to you.
 It is important to Jason A. Volet, too.

 You can count on him to carefully review your case, explain your child’s rights and options, answer your questions and – above all – work diligently to pursue the best outcome possible.
 You and your child deserve that kind of passionate and professional legal defense.

 Don’t wait to get legal help.
 Your child’s case needs to be addressed immediately.

 Call The Law Office of Jason A. Volet today or reach us online – any day of the week, any time of day.
 We serve clients in Freehold, Neptune and throughout Monmouth County and surrounding areas in New Jersey.
 We are ready to get to work for you today.

 - Moving Through the Juvenile Justice System, New Jersey Department of Law & Public Safety

 - Juvenile Delinquency Proceedings and Your 2Child, New Jersey Courts